BlackPixl/DockerTest/README.md

 # DockerTest

-This is a simple app made to test docker.
+This is a simple app made to test docker and dockerhub.